lightning/bolts/02-peer-protocol.md

   - it considers `dust_limit_satoshis` too small and plans to rely on the sending node publishing its commitment transaction in the event of a data loss (see [message-retransmission](02-peer-protocol.md#message-retransmission)).

 The receiving node MUST fail the channel if:
+  - the `chain_hash` value is set to a hash of a chain that is unknown to the receiver.
   - `push_msat` is greater than `funding_satoshis` * 1000.
   - `to_self_delay` is unreasonably large.
   - `max_accepted_htlcs` is greater than 483.